 "What’d you think?"

 "It's beautiful, a hidden but open world.
 I'm happy I came.
 I'm having a strange mystical experience."

 "I knew you'd like it because you, like me, are different."

 "How am I different?"

-"You're like here, mysterious, different but beautiful.
+"You're like this place, mysterious, different but beautiful.
 It's a compliment.
 I'm not saying it right.
-What I am saying is like me you see the beauty, most don't and you're beautiful too."
+What I am saying is like me, you see the beauty, most don't see it.
+You see it and you're beautiful too."

-"You're making me smile, comparing me to Alviso, saying I'm beautiful, a strange compliment.
-It's beautiful, I love this place but how am I beautiful like it?"
+"You're making me smile.
+You compare me to salt ponds, say I'm beautiful?
+A strange compliment.
+I love this place but how am I beautiful like it?"

-"What I am trying to say is you're beautiful, not pretty, beautiful, not that you look like this but your beauty is mysterious like this."
+"What I’m trying to say is you're beautiful, not pretty, beautiful.
+Not that you look like this but your beauty is vast and open, yet mysterious, like this."

-Silent, I let his attempted beautiful compliment become part of the strange connection felt.
-After a moment in the wind, now chilling he said,
+Silent, I let his attempted explanation become part of the strange connection felt.
+After a moment in the wind, now brisk and chilling, he said.

 "It's time to go back; the best is still to come.
 Follow me and keep up."